sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 I’m not so sure what the code inside the second condition does, but it looks like it’s wrapping a single item in an array as we did in the previous section.

-_And no, I have no idea what `tmpBottle` means, nor why it was needed._
+_And no, I have no idea what `tmpBottle` means, or why it was needed._

 The next step here could be improving the `getOrderIds()` function’s API.
 It can return three different things: `undefined`, a single item, or an array.
 We have to deal with each separately, so we have two conditions at the very beginning of the function, and we’re reassigning the `idsArrayObj` variable (see [Avoid reassigning variables](#avoid-reassigning-variables) below).